Gopesh-K/word-guessing-game/README.md

 # word-guessing-game
 Interactive word guessing game built with Python for Code in Place
-# 🎮 AI Word Guessing Game
+# 🎮 Word Guessing Game

 A fun and interactive word guessing game built with Python as part of Stanford's Code in Place final project.